ericcornelissen/svgo-action/test/fixtures/README.md

 - _'contents-payloads.json'_: keyed by "test.svg" with the corresponding
   content data from GitHub for the file "test.svg".
-- _'svgs.json'_: keyed by "test.svg" with the raw SVG text.
+- _'file-data.json'_: keyed by "test.svg" with the raw file data.

 [GitHub API docs]: https://developer.github.com/v3/